ligato/cn-infra/rpc/rest/README.md

 httpmux.RegisterHTTPHandler("/example", httpExampleHandler, "GET")
 ```

-Once the handler is registered with `httpmux` and the agent is running,
+Once the handler is registered with `REST Plugin` and the agent is running,
 you can use `curl` to verify that it is operating properly:
 ```
 $ curl -X GET http://localhost:9191/example